ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 consider myself lucky that my initial experience of "serious programming"[^3] is as an open-source hobbyist.
 I had the freedom to choose what projects I want to create, and in no way restrained by any spec or requirements that I should adhere to.
-It's like when someone gave me a blank piece of paper and told me:
+It's like someone gave me a blank piece of paper and told me:
 "draw whatever you want."
-This may be different, say, if I took a computer science degree and labored over machine problems or started out programming in a job where I have lesser freedom to the projects I'll take.
+This may be different, say, if I took a computer science degree laboring over machine problems or started out programming in a job where I have lesser freedom to the projects I'll take.
 Starting out in open-source has been vital in internalizing the idea that software can be treated as a craft.